Dontdrunk/ComfyUI-DD-Nodes/README-EN.md

 3. Restart ComfyUI

 Method 2 (Recommended)
-Use Manager or launcher for installation
+Use ComfyUI Manager or launcher for git installation

+Method 3 (Recommended)
+Search for the plugin name directly in ComfyUI Manager and install

 ## Language Switching